aiandit/pyadi/doc/reference.rst

-This rule module adds a call to any function call that monitors for certain tasks, like printing the function name and possibly arguments, and to other tasks such as even interrupting the program.
+This rule module adds a call to any function call that monitors for certain tasks, like printing the function name and possibly arguments, and for other tasks such as even interrupting the program.

 .. automodule:: pyadi.trace
    :members: